LudovicGardy/app_sotisimmo/README.md

     - The application will be accessible at `localhost:8501`.

-    - Note: If you encounter issues with `pymssql`, adjust its version in `requirements.txt` or remove it before building the Docker image.
+    - ⚠️ If you encounter issues with `pymssql`, adjust its version in `requirements.txt` or remove it before building the Docker image.

 ## 👤 Author
 - LinkedIn: [Ludovic Gardy](https://www.linkedin.com/in/ludovic-gardy/)